ufoss-org/ufoss-website/docs/kotysa/kotysa-spring-jdbc.md

 ## Dependency

 `kotysa-spring-jdbc` is a single dependency you can add to your Spring project. \
-This is a companion version for `spring-jdbc` 5.3.x (included in Spring boot 2.7.X, 2.6.X, 2.5.x and 2.4.x) and does not replace it.
+This is a companion version for `spring-jdbc` 6.0.x (included in Spring boot 3.0.X) and does not replace it.

 ```groovy
 repositories {